 It’s been months since I’ve meditated consistently, and my yoga mat is collecting dust.

 I’ve always had an inexplicable faith that things will work out, even when circumstances dictated otherwise.

 I remember being homeless, jobless, and penniless during my activist days.
 My grandma’s old car ran out of gas in the middle of nowhere, and I had no food.
 And yet, things worked out.
 I didn’t starve.
 And that time, I wasn’t raped.

 Things always worked out even when I didn’t have clue how they would or even could.

-I remember my darkest hours when I obsessed over killing myself…when being alive was far more horrific than were the collective images of hell that had been seared into my mind by the church when I was a young child.
+I remember my darkest hours when I obsessed over killing myself…when being alive was far more horrific to me than taking my own life.

 I never thought the dawn of a better, brighter day was possible during that decade of hell.
 And yet, it came.